Duality, Bridgeland wall-crossing and flips of secant varieties: Bridgeland Walls for 1-Dimensional Plane Sheaves

-The complement of such open set is the theta divisor (\cite{LP2}) and is the set of semistable sheaves that have at least one section, i.e., those that have $\mathcal{O}$ as a subobject.
-The corresponding wall $W_{\Theta}$ has radius $R=\frac{3}{2}$.
-Crossing $W_{\Theta}$ corresponds to a divisorial contraction and since $M_H(v)$ has Picard number 2 then there are no walls between $W_C$ and $W_{\Theta}$.
-This improves our bound for the walls corresponding to flips: \begin{prop} Let $A$ be a coherent sheaf of rank $r>0$ and Euler characteristic $\chi$ and let $E$ be a coherent sheaf with $ch(E)=(0,d,-\frac{3}{2}d)$.
-A morphism of sheaves $A\rightarrow E$ which is an inclusion of objects in the category $\mathcal{A}_{-3/2}$ produces a wall corresponding to a flip if and only if
+The complement of such open set is the theta divisor \cite{LP2} and is the set of semistable sheaves that have at least one section, i.e., those that have $\mathcal{O}$ as a subobject.
+The corresponding wall $W_{ch(\mathcal{O}),v}$ has radius